bbcCorp/mfe_demo/README.md

 This application demonstrates how to build MFE applications.
 This is based on Stephen Grider's the excellent Udemy course - [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/).

 If you are new to micro-frontends, I would highly recommend this course.
+It's an absolute gem of a course.

 -------------------------------------------------------------------------------